-Recovery of files encrypted by Cryptolocker Ransomware is feasible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Cryptolocker Ransomware is possible through the unique solutions developed by RansomHunter

 Decrypting Cryptolocker Ransomware Files